Have you ever heard of a lease option?

 They also get to keep all the extra funds above the standard monthly rent.

-There can also be tax complications that accompany selling the property outright now instead of later.
+Keep in mind that there can be tax complications that accompany selling the property outright now instead of later.

 With a lease option, a homeowner will likely have a buyer ready to purchase their property at the end of the term (although it isn’t guaranteed).